Cantera/cantera-website/pages/install/windows-install.rst

 **Choose your Python version and architecture**

-- On Windows, Installers are provided for Python 3.6, Python 3.7, Python 3.8
+- On Windows, Installers are provided for Python 3.5, Python 3.6, Python 3.7,
-  and Python 3.9.
+  Python 3.8 and Python 3.9.
 You can install multiple Cantera Python modules simultaneously.

 - Cantera supports both 32- and 64-bit Python installations.